Ghostwriting, editing and administrative services for authors, entrepreneurs and small businesses

 Can I speak to the manager?

-When my daughter was a teenager, she described the behavior of a woman slightly older than me who was causing a commotion at a public sporting event.
-"Uh, Mom!
-You could see it coming—she has that old lady haircut!
-"Can I speak to the manager?"
-Say what, now? "
+When my daughter was a teenager, she described the behavior of a woman slightly older than me who was causing a commotion at a public sporting event like this: “Uh, Mom!
+You could see it coming—she has that ‘can I speak to the manager’ haircut!”
+Can I speak to the manager?
+Say what, now?

 That dreaded “M” word.

-I remember my mother talking in a secretive voice about her mother's going through menopause.
-I recall picturing my grandma morphing into a combination of Grendel from Beowulf and the ghost of Jacob Marley (you think that kind of stuff when you are a young girl who thinks they will NEVER be as old as their grandma is someday.)
-Now that I have reached the age of matriarchy, I have found that if you spend most of your time as Smeagul and not Gollum, you are doing pretty well!
+As a girl, I remember my mother talking (in a hushed voice) about her mother’s going through The Change.
+At that moment, I recall picturing my grandmother suddenly morphing into a combination of something like Grendel from Beowulf and the ghost of Jacob Marley (you think that kind of stuff when you are a young girl who KNOWS they will NEVER be as old as their grandma is one day).
+Menopause has been happening to women since time immemorial, yet it’s still an apparent enigma to the medical profession.
+They can’t decide whether it’s a disease, a mental illness or just a natural occurrence in a woman’s life.
+Maybe they will have figured it out by the time my granddaughters reach my age.
+I have found that the bar of stability means that if I spend most of my time as Smeagol and not Gollum, I am doing okay.

 Not-so-sage advice.

-I thought, "Get real, Dalai Lama granny.
-I envision three empty wine bottles in your trash after the weekend.
-"Remember, taking care of yourself isn't selfish; it's necessary if you're going to effectively care for others."
-Yes, okay.
-I will see you later—at yoga class, right after I get my "can I speak to the manager" haircut.
+I thought, Get real, Dalai Lama!
+I ‘expect’ at least two empty wine bottles in your trash can by week’s end.
+“Remember, said Glenda the Good Witch, taking care of yourself isn’t selfish; it’s necessary if you’re going to care for others effectively.”
+Yeah, okay.
+I’ll see you later, then – at yoga class, right after I get my “can I speak to the manager” haircut.

 Finding joy in the chaos.

-Despite the apparent un-joys of middle age, it's about trying to find some meager sliver of happiness in the midst of it.
+Despite the apparent un-joys of middle age, it’s about trying to find some meager sliver of happiness in the midst of it.
 I have decided that you find peace when you choose not to take yourself too seriously because you realize nobody else does.
 And when you feel momentarily overwhelmed, try making faces at yourself in the mirror.
-I'm serious; you can't NOT laugh at yourself when you make obnoxious faces in the mirror.
-For a bonus giggle, I sometimes shout something random like, "Bah!
-Humbug!"
-Or you remember these words of the Not-So-Sage Adivce-Giver; "Middle age is a chapter of your life that, though filled with responsibilities, can also be incredibly rewarding."
-Eye-roll to outer space.
+I’m serious; you can’t NOT laugh at yourself when you make obnoxious faces in the mirror.
+For a bonus giggle, I sometimes shout something random like, “Bah!
+Humbug!”

 Dearly beloved,